Text editor: History

-Types of text editors
+Typology

 Some text editors are small and simple, while others offer broad and complex functions.
 For example, Unix and Unix-like operating systems have the pico editor (or a variant), but many also include the vi and Emacs editors.
 Microsoft Windows systems come with the simple Notepad, though many people—especially programmers—prefer other editors with more features.
 Under Apple Macintosh's classic Mac OS there was the native TeachText later replaced by SimpleText in 1994, which was replaced in Mac OS X by TextEdit, which combines features of a text editor with those typical of a word processor such as rulers, margins and multiple font selection.
 These features are not available simultaneously, but must be switched by user command, or through the program automatically determining the file type.

 Most word processors can read and write files in plain text format, allowing them to open files saved from text editors.
-Saving these files from a word processor, however, requires ensuring the file is written in plain text format, and that any text encoding or BOM settings won't obscure the file for its intended use.
+Saving these files from a word processor, however, requires ensuring the file is written in plain text format, and that any text encoding or BOM settings will not obscure the file for its intended use.
 Non-WYSIWYG word processors, such as WordStar, are more easily pressed into service as text editors, and in fact were commonly used as such during the 1980s.
 The default file format of these word processors often resembles a markup language, with the basic format being plain text and visual formatting achieved using non-printing control characters or escape sequences.
 Later word processors like Microsoft Word store their files in a binary format and are almost never used to edit plain text files.

 Some text editors can edit unusually large files such as log files or an entire database placed in a single file.
 Simpler text editors may just read files into the computer's main memory.
 With larger files, this may be a slow process, and the entire file may not fit.
 Some text editors do not let the user start editing until this read-in is complete.
 Editing performance also often suffers in nonspecialized editors, with the editor taking seconds or even minutes to respond to keystrokes or navigation commands.
 Specialized editors have optimizations such as only storing the visible portion of large files in memory, improving editing performance.